Allergies

 An allergy is a reaction of a person's immune system to a normally harmless substance, one that doesn't cause problems for most people.

-It's hard to believe that items as unrelated as shellfish, pollen, animals, bee venom, peanuts and mold can all potentially lead to the same type of problem.
-What these substances have in common is that they are common allergens—they can cause severe allergic reactions in some people.
+It's hard to believe that things as unrelated as pollen, animal dander, bee venom, foods and mold can all potentially lead to the same type of problem.
+What these substances have in common is that they are proteins and are among the most common allergens.
+They can cause severe allergic reactions in some people.

-An allergy is a reaction of a person's immune system to a normally harmless substance, one that doesn't cause problems for most people.
-In the allergic woman, the offending substance triggers the immune system, which functions as the body's defense against invading agents such as bacteria and viruses, to respond to a "false alarm."
-Her immune system treats the allergen as an invader by generating large amounts of a type of antibody—a disease-fighting protein known as IgE—that attaches to the body's tissue and blood cells.
-The cells are then triggered to release powerful inflammatory chemicals like histamine, cytokines and leukotrienes.
-These chemicals act on tissues in various parts of the body, such as the respiratory system, and cause the symptoms of the allergy.
+An allergy is a response of a person's immune system to a normally harmless substance, one that doesn't usually cause problems for most people.
+In the allergic woman, an offending substance can trigger an immune system response, which functions as the body's defense against invading agents such as parasites, to respond to a "false alarm."
+The immune system treats the allergen as an invader by generating large amounts of a certain type of antibody—a disease-fighting protein known as IgE—that attaches to specific body tissue and blood cells.
+The cells are then triggered to release powerful inflammatory chemicals such as histamine, cytokines and leukotrienes.
+These chemicals can act on tissues in various parts of the body, such as the respiratory system, and cause the symptoms of the allergic response.

 Allergies can be more than just bothersome.
-Some allergens cause symptoms of asthma and rhinitis like sneezing, runny nose, stuffiness and watery eyes; skin irritations like itching and hives or eczema; or gastrointestinal distress.
+Some allergens cause symptoms of asthma and rhinitis like sneezing, runny nose, stuffiness and watery, itchy or red eyes; skin irritations like itching and hives or eczema; or gastrointestinal distress.
 In some people, the allergic response can lead to anaphylaxis or anaphylactic shock—a sudden and sometimes deadly drop in blood pressure.
-Anaphylactic shock can potentially stop the heart or lead to complete closure of air passages, causing death by suffocation.
+Anaphylactic shock can also potentially stop the heart or lead to complete closure of air passages, causing death by suffocation.

-Allergies that result in respiratory symptoms can be triggered by pollens, molds and fungi, dust or dust mites, animals, medications, foods, latex and other substances.
-Food allergies, which can cause a wide variety of symptoms and are the most likely to cause anaphylaxis, are most commonly caused by shellfish and other fish, peanuts, tree nuts, wheat, soy, milk and eggs.
+Pollens, molds and fungi, dust or dust mites, animal proteins, medications, foods, latex and other substances can trigger acute or chronic symptoms.
+Food allergies, which are most likely to cause anaphylaxis, are most commonly caused by ingestion of peanuts, tree nuts, shellfish, fish, milk, eggs, wheat and soy.

-Delayed contact allergies are allergic reactions caused by a person's skin touching a substance.
-They are most often caused by nickel, polishes, rugs, fabric softeners, deodorants, cosmetics, perfumes, preservatives, dyes and foam insulation.
-And don't forget plants like poison ivy, poison oak and sumac.
-There is a compound in these plants that can cause severe skin reactions in people who are allergic—up to 85 percent of Americans.
-Such reactions occur two days after exposure and can persist for weeks without treatment.
+Contact allergies are allergic reactions caused by a person's skin touching a substance.
+They are most often caused by nickel, rugs, fabric softeners, deodorants, cosmetics, perfumes, preservatives, dyes and foam insulation.
+Plants such as poison ivy, poison oak and sumac are also leading causes of contact dermatitis.
+There is a compound in these plants that can cause severe skin reactions in people who are sensitive to it—up to 85 percent of Americans.
+Such reactions usually occur two days after exposure and can persist for weeks unless proper treatment is obtained.
+Testing for these substances is readily available.

 Diagnosis